skrupler/ideal/README.md

 who fail will be logged to a file (default: `failed.log`).
 Ideal is swedish and is a word something near perfection - which you want your releases to be.
 It makes use of cksfv for the actual sfv calculations.

-### Information
-The default usage which is `./ideal.sh /path/to/target/` does not touch anything except writing a `failed.log` once cksfv is done calculating the checksums.

 ### Dependencies

 * ~bc~